thirumurthis/Learnings/K8s/K8s_Architecture.md

  //once tiller is installed in K8s cluster using kubectl check it
  // tiller is installed as a component.
  // The init command will install the helm component under the kube-system namespace.
- $ get pods -n kube-system
+ $ kubectl get pods -n kube-system

  //To deploy helm chart as application to K8s cluster
  // navigate to the helm charts location.